What are phototypes?

 Has a tendentially darker, olive-toned complexion that tans more quickly and is at much less risk of sunburn.
 In fact, the risk is low; instead, the complexion is acquired quickly, and the recommended SPF is 20 or 15.

-Has a very dark complexion and tans fairly quickly, taking on an intense complexion.
+He is very dark-skinned and tans fairly quickly, taking on a deep complexion.

 His hair and eyes are also often dark, and it is rare for phototype 5 to get sunburned.
-In fact, he has a low sensitivity to UV rays, so he requires a medium protection index.
+In fact, she has low sensitivity to UV rays, so she requires a medium protection index.

-This is the one that possesses the darkest complexion and lowest photosensitivity.
-He in fact possesses an intense complexion all year round and does not risk sunburn, although high exposure to the sun without adequate protection still harms his health by putting him at risk of skin cancer.
+It is the one that possesses the darkest complexion and the lowest photosensitivity.
+Indeed, he possesses an intense complexion all year round and is not at risk of sunburn, although high exposure to the sun without adequate protection still harms his health by putting him at risk of skin cancer.

 In fact, as for all other phototypes, not excessive UV exposure is recommended; a medium or low SPF is appropriate for this phototype.

 In conclusion, it is good for all phototypes to respect and protect their skin, making sure to follow the right precautions.
-Discover how get the sun the right way.
+Find out how to sunbathing the right way.

-Find out which After-Sun is right for you with a video by Sara, our Cosmetologist.
-Watch the video.
+Find out which After-Sun is best for you thanks to Mirko's video: Watch the video.

-Now all you have to do is choose from the sunscreens Napura and MTJ, the most suitable for your phototype.
+At this point you just have to choose between the sun products protections.
+Napura and MTJ, the most suitable for your phototype.